cityofaustin/accd-ops.austinconventioncenter.com/collections/_catering/food_show.md

 order: 5
 ---

 Exhibitors distributing food and/or beverage at events must obtain a food permit from the City of Austin Health Department and comply with all rules and regulations.
 Please coordinate this type of activity directly with your Catering Sales Manager/ACC Catering.
+Download the [Exhibitor Guidelines and Regulations for Food and Beverage document](https://assets.austinconventioncenter.com/2024/ACCD-Exhibitor-Sampling-Instructions-and-Guidelines.pdf).

 #### No open flame cooking of any type is allowed in exhibit/booth space